-The main similarity between a hurricane and a tornado is that they both consist of powerful winds that spin and can cause damage.
+The main similarities between a hurricane and a tornado are that they both consist of powerful winds that spin and can cause damage.
 There are several ways that hurricanes differ from tornadoes:

 A hurricane is usually larger and can span up to several hundred miles wide.
 Tornadoes can range from a quarter mile to three miles wide.

 Hurricanes can last as long as three weeks; whereas tornadoes can range from a few seconds long to several hours.